Last updated on 2026-01-21

 The Game - Art program offers several unique experiences that enhance learning and skill development:

-- Field projects that provide hands-on workplace experience.
+- Field projects that provide hands-on workplace experience

-- Collaboration with peers to produce playable games.
+- Collaboration with peers to produce playable games

-- Exposure to various aspects of game production, including cinematics and level design.
+- Opportunities to explore various aspects of game production, including storytelling and technical skills

 Career Options